 Salary: $3000 per course

 Required Qualifications: Doctoral Degree or Masters Degree in the content area.
 At least eight years of professional experience showing knowledge of content area.

 Preferred Qualifications: Teaching on line or face to face experience is preferred.
 The incumbent could have experience teaching credit classes.
 As evidence by resume.

-Responsibilities & Requirements: The responsibility of the lecturer is to teach courses for SPD's off campus cohorts as needed on a smesterly basis.
+Responsibilities & Requirements: The responsibility of the lecturer is to teach courses for SPD's off campus cohorts as needed on a semesterly basis.
 The lecturer should be available for training as needed.
 Teach a 10-week online or 14 week face to face course and comply with SPD guidelines.
 In addition the incumbents are required to develop discussion forum questions, learning objectives and a weekly schedule, per the course syllabus.
-The incumbent must be willing to travel to contacted vendor locations.
-We are seeking instructors to teach in our: Human Resources, Liberal Studies Graduate Program.
+The incumbent must be willing to travel to contracted vendor locations.
+We are seeking instructors to teach in our: Human Resources, Educational Leadership and Liberal Studies Graduate Program.

 Stony Brook University is 100% tobacco-free as of January 1, 2016.
 See our policy and learn more at stonybrook.edu/tobaccofree .